 Blah blah blah.
 And I’m putting the manuscript down.

 Writing great dialogue is a whole other blog post (or ten).
 But for this brief reminder, take the following to heart: Dialogue is not a dumping ground for backstory.
-Scenes where people are sitting around and talking are a minefield for the pacing and action stopping cold.
+That’s the heigh of passive action.
+Scenes where people are sitting around and talking are a minefield for the story pacing and action stopping cold.
 If you have a lot of these scenes, break them up with action in between.
 If you have an entire plot that is based on an environment conducive to sitting around and talking (the course of the story takes place on an overnight flight to London), I don’t envy you.
 Find a way to break up the constant conversation with action (think Snakes on a Plane).